The Tower in Love & Relationships

 The Tower Reversed Love

-Reversed in love, the Tower usually describes a couple avoiding the reckoning: both of you can feel the crack, and both of you keep patching — being extra pleasant, skipping the topic, having the same fight in softer words.
+Reversed in love, the Tower usually describes a couple avoiding the hard talk.
+Both of you can feel the crack, and both of you keep patching: being extra pleasant, skipping the topic, having the same fight in softer words.
 The dread of the conversation becomes the relationship's third occupant.
-Reversed doesn't say the crash is off; it says the collapse is being resisted, which mostly just stretches it out.
+Reversed doesn't say the crash is off.
+It says the collapse is being resisted, which mostly just stretches it out.

 Two gentler readings are worth checking.
-One is the near miss: a crisis that almost happened and didn't, leaving you both shaken and unusually honest — treat that honesty as the free gift it is.
-The other is internal upheaval: one partner is going through a private earthquake, about the relationship or about themselves, that hasn't surfaced yet.
-A relationship mirror spread is built for exactly this — it reads each side separately, which is where hidden upheaval tends to show itself.
+One is the near miss: a crisis that almost happened and didn't, leaving you both shaken and unusually honest.
+Treat that honesty as the free gift it is.
+The other is inner upheaval: one partner is going through a private earthquake, about the relationship or about themselves, that hasn't surfaced yet.
+A relationship mirror spread is built for exactly this.
+It reads each side separately, which is where hidden upheaval tends to show itself.

 A seeker says she and her partner have been "extra nice" for months while skipping one topic entirely, and asks where they stand.
 The Tower reversed appears.